-Currently, Mr. Kindy is the CIO and is also leading the Data Mining & Analytics and eDiscovery teams for the Lehman Brothers Holdings bankruptcy, assisting with the wind-down, claims adjudication processes and litigation.
+Currently, Mr. Kindy is the CIO, CDO and leads the Data Mining & Analytics and eDiscovery teams for the Lehman Brothers Holdings bankruptcy, assisting with the wind-down, claims adjudication processes and litigation.

 He has worked with clients across various industries, including construction, financial services, pharmaceutical, healthcare, energy, telecom, media and entertainment, automotive, aerospace, consumer product and technology.

-Notable clients include: Milwaukee Metropolitan Sewerage District, TRW, Chevron, Shell Oil, General Motors, Boeing, R J Reynolds, AT&T, NEC, HCA, CitiCorp, Johnson & Johnson, News Corp., Viacom, Major League Baseball, Bausch & Lomb and numerous Am Law 100 / 250 law firms.
+Notable clients include: CitiCorp, Deutsche Bank, Lehman Brothers Holdings, TRW, Chevron, Shell Oil, General Motors, Boeing, R J Reynolds, AT&T, Unisys, NEC, HCA, Johnson & Johnson, News Corp., Viacom, Major League Baseball, Bausch & Lomb, DOJ and numerous Am Law 100 / 250 law firms.

-Mr. Kindy directed a team of professionals in the collection, analysis and damage claim preparation of historical environmental costs for a global chemical company in their insurance claims trial.
-He also directed the collection, processing and presentation of historical environmental documents for two top 10 international oil companies in their environmental insurance cost recovery claim matters.
+Mr. Kindy directed a team of professionals in the collection, analysis and damage claim preparation of historical environmental costs for a global chemical company in its insurance claims trial.
+He also directed the collection, processing and presentation of historical environmental documents for two Top Ten international oil companies in their environmental insurance cost recovery claim matters.

 Before joining A&M, he worked with global professional services firms as a partner and managing director and led legal services firms in CEO and executive vice president positions in service and operations.